If you are here, that means you've come across terms like SPF, DMARC, and DKIM and are interested in email security and deliverability.

 Also, you may have noticed The DMARC record shown above consists of various components like “v,” “p,” and “rua.”
 These are known as DMARC tags.
 These tags have specific values that define different aspects of DMARC.

-Generating custom DMARC records
+Generating Custom DMARC Records

 If you're still feeling unsure about adding your DMARC records and need help generating custom records, don't worry—I've got you covered!